August 9, 2004

 Does this describe your job?
 You hate the politics.
 The bureaucracy drives you crazy.
 Sometimes your boss does, too.
-But the actual work is enjoyable.
+But the actual work is truly enjoyable.
 Tell us what you love about your work and why you find it fulfilling.
 Responses should be no more than 250 words and must be submitted by Aug.
 30. A collection of the best essays will run on Labor Day - Sept.
-6. Mail your comments to: Metro Commentary Page The Philadelphia Inquirer Box 8263 Philadelphia 19101 E-mail: metroletters@phillynews.
+6. Mail your comments to: Pennsylvania Commentary Page The Philadelphia Inquirer 800 River Rd.
+Conshohocken, Pa.
+19428 E-mail: suburbanletters@phillynews.

 August 20, 1999 |

 The curtain between theater and life is thin, almost sheer, in actor/director John Turturro's rhapsodic tribute to love, the stage, and love of the stage in Illuminata.
 Set in a turn-of-the-century New York that more resembles the jewel-toned reveries of the Pre-Raphaelites than it does a pushcart paradise, the film is as voluptuously lovely as its players.
 These include Susan Sarandon as a Bernhardt-like diva named Celimene, Katherine Borowitz as the sternly beautiful leading lady Rachel, and Beverly D'Angelo as the theater owner Astergourd.